-May 15 is National Chocolate Chip Cookie Day, so to celebrate (albeit a few days late!) here’s a recipe for Molina Mexican Vanilla Chocolate Chip Cookies.
+May 15 is National Chocolate Chip Cookie Day, so to celebrate (albeit a few days late!) here's a recipe for chewy Mexican Vanilla Chocolate Chip Cookies.
 I used Molina brand for this batch, but any brand of vanilla will work.

 Molina and Other Mexican Vanilla Brands

 I originally made these while on a Mexican vanilla kick.
-Before trying the Molina, I'd already tried a few other Mexican vanillas including Nielsen Massey, so the next ones I tried were Blue Cattle Truck (which is very light and pleasant) and Danncy, which is a pretty intense vanilla and reminds me of the kind friends bring home from Mexico.
+Before trying the Molina, I'd already tried a few others including Nielsen Massey, Blue Cattle Truck (which is very light and pleasant) and Danncy, which is a pretty intense vanilla and reminds me of the kind friends bring home from Mexico.
 Molina was my most recent purchase.
-It’s lighter and not as full flavored as Blue Cattle Truck, but it smells wonderful and is not as expensive.
+It's lighter and not as full flavored as Blue Cattle Truck, but it smells wonderful and is not as expensive.
 After I bought it and started using it, I searched the Internet for other reviews and saw that others liked it too.

 But back to the cookies, this is my rendition of the Thick and Chewy Chocolate Chip Cookies from America's Test Kitchen.
 I used the Molina vanilla, increased the chips, and increased the salt a bit.
 I also portioned out the dough ahead of time so that we could chill and bake as needed.